sematext/docs/docs/dashboards/quick-start.md

 title: Sematext Dashboards Quick Start
-description: Sematext Cloud is a modern monitoring, log management, transaction tracing, real user monitoring, and synthetic monitoring system.
-Dashboarding is system's powerful feature for cohesive data analysis from multiple data sources such as logs, metrics, and events.
+description: Sematext Cloud Dashboards for monitoring metrics, logs, APIs, websites, etc.

 After you log into Sematext Cloud at <https://apps.sematext.com> (or <https://apps.eu.sematext.com> if using Sematext Cloud Europe), the first step is to create a Dashboard.
 A Dashboard is a collection for different types of data.
 This is where you keep logs, metrics, events, infrastructure data and experience statistics in a single screen for easy correlation and troubleshooting.